apache/incubator-warble-server/docs/source/design-nodedb.rst

 A task can also have a specific sensitivity set.
 Sensitivity denotes how failures are treated, and when to alert about state changes:

-- `low`: Alerting only happens if all currently active nodes agree that the test has failed, e.g. the service is down completely.
+- **low**: Alerting only happens if all currently active nodes agree that the test has failed, e.g. the service is down completely.

-- `default`: Alerting happens if a majority of nodes agree that the test has failed.
+- **default**: Alerting happens if a majority of nodes agree that the test has failed.
 This is the default behavior and balances out the need for speedy alerting versus the need for fewer false positives.

-- `high`: Alerting happens if more than one node sees failures.
+- **high**: Alerting happens if more than one node sees failures.
 While more sensitive than the default, it still removes a fair bit of false positives by requiring confirmation of a reported failure by at least one other node.

-- `twitchy`: Alerting happens if one or more nodes register failure.
-This may be useful for services that have guaranteed service level agreements.
+- **twitchy**: Alerting happens if any node registers a failure.
+  This may be useful for services that have guaranteed service level agreements, but can lead to a lot of false positives.

 It should be noted that if you run a setup of Warble with only one, or very few nodes attached, the sensitivity levels may differ very little